 - The incoming or outgoing tenant is on a temporary or starter tenancy.

 - The property is larger than needed by the incoming tenant.
-It is acceptable to have one bedroom more than is needed, but incoming tenants need to be aware of possible shortfalls in housing benefit due to under-occupation.
+It is acceptable to have one bedroom more than is needed, but incoming tenants need to be aware of possible shortfalls in housing benefit or the housing element of universal credit due to under-occupation.

 - The property is too small for the incoming tenant.